aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging Move contracts, and conducting node operations.
 This document describes how to install the `aptos` CLI tool.
 See [Use Aptos CLI](use-aptos-cli) for how to use the CLI.

-To download the Aptos source code, related tools, and IDE plugins for the Move programming language, follow [Getting Started](../../guides/getting-started.md).

-Install the CLI by downloading the precompiled binary for your platform, as described below.
+To download the Aptos source code, related tools, and IDE plugins for the Move programming language, follow the instructions below.
+Whenever possible, install the CLI by downloading the precompiled binary for your platform, as described below.
+If needed, you may build from source.

-:::tip Move Prover Dependencies
-If you want to use the [Move Prover](https://github.com/move-language/move/blob/main/language/move-prover/doc/user/prover-guide.md) to validate your Move code, [install the Move Prover dependencies](#optional-install-the-dependencies-of-move-prover) after installing the CLI binary.
+:::tip Use setup script
+Aptos offers the [dev_setup.sh](https://github.com/aptos-labs/aptos-core/blob/main/scripts/dev_setup.sh) script for establishing your development environment.
+This script currently supports macOS and Ubuntu Linux with other distributions working but untested.
+The script does not support Windows.
+See the instructions below to manually install necessary dependencies.
 :::

 ## Download precompiled binary